How long does it take to get a master’s degree?

 Enrollment status

-Because you'll take on more courses per semester as a full-time student, you can complete your degree within its expected time frame — about two years for a 30- to 60-credit program.
+Because you'll take on more courses per semester as a full-time student, you can complete your degree program within its expected time frame — about two years for a 30- to 60-credit program.

 Accelerated programs and prior learning assessments